Portland home architecture is varied and interesting.

 Portland Tudor

-This romantic home style evokes a sense of old England.
-American Tudor style homes are built with visible timbers exposed as a design element (usually not structural, but decorative), with steeply pitched rooflines, and may have ornamental windows and leaded glass.
+pitched rooflines, and may have ornamental windows and leaded glass.
 These homes almost always have an exterior of stucco or brick.
 Tudor homes were typically built from the late 1800s through to the 1940s.

 Old Portland Foursquare